The UserRole function is used in a Competence Wrap to temporarily assign a dynamic Role to a User from inside the Wrap, with an expiration timestamp.

 If a User has been assigned a dynamic Role, it has an expiration date instead of the tick in the box that the permanent Roles have.
-The User in the screenshot below has the Client Role until the expiry date, and the C-Mech Role until it is revoked.
+The User in the screenshot below has the dynamic Editor Role until the expiry date, and the static Author, Contributor, and C-Weld Roles until they are revoked.

-Normally, you shouldn’t tick the checkbox for a dynamic Role.
+You are not expected to tick the checkbox for a dynamic Role.
 If you do, you disable the automatic expiration and the Role becomes permanent – the User retains the Role at least until you untick the box.
-If you tick the box and then untick it, the User still retains the Role until it expires automatically.
+If you tick the box and then untick it, the User still retains the same dynamic Role until it expires automatically.

 To edit or completely revoke a dynamic Role before it expires, you need to locate the instance of the Competence Wrap that you used to assign the Role, and Unsign it.
 This immediately revokes the dynamic Roles assigned by this Wrap.
 You can then make changes to the Wrap and sign it again, e.g. to change the Roles or the expiration dates.
 We recommend that you do not delete an instance of a Competence Wrap, at least not without unsigning the instance first, since it is the source for the dynamic Role.